OLIVER TWIST PLOT

 The writer displays his greatest talent in the portrayal of character, not so much in his virtuous heroes and heroines as in the huge crowd of flawed human beings who populate his fictional world.
 These are 'flat' characters, larger-than-life figures or grotesque caricatures.
 Mr Bumble, the beadle you have briefly seen in 0liver Twist, is one of them.

-A very good example is to be found in Nicholas Nickleby.
+We can found a very good example in Nicholas Nickleby.

 As to the pupils, although they are a pitiful group of boys bearing the marks of suffering, they stick in the reader's mind mainly because of the comic ill-treatment meted out to them by the Squeers family.